drakkan/sftpgo/README.md

 - SFTP accounts are virtual accounts stored in a "data provider".
 - SQLite, MySQL, PostgreSQL and bbolt (key/value store in pure Go) data providers are supported.
 - Public key and password authentication.
 Multiple public keys per user are supported.
-- Quota support: accounts can have individual quota expressed as max number of files and/or max total size.
+- Quota support: accounts can have individual quota expressed as max total size and/or max number of files.
 - Bandwidth throttling is supported, with distinct settings for upload and download.
 - Per user maximum concurrent sessions.
 - Per user permissions: list directories content, upload, download, delete, rename, create directories, create symlinks can be enabled or disabled.